Traffic police

-In 1998 Stephen Chance and Stephen Dale proposed traffic policing as a model to deal with paperwork.

 History

 Traffic police have existed in some form for nearly three centuries.
 Possibly the first traffic police force was established in London, England in 1722, when the Lord Mayor of London, in response to an increase in traffic during the 18th century, appointed three men to position themselves on London Bridge and ensure traffic kept to the left side of the road and did not stop in traffic, with the aim of ensuring traffic could continue to flow unabated.

 Enforcement methods

 Traffic direction

 One of the oldest and most basic forms of traffic policing is directing traffic.
 This is conducted by a traffic officer (usually only one) who stands in the middle of an intersection, using hand signals and occasionally also a whistle, a handheld traffic sign (usually a stop sign), or a handheld light stick to manage the flow of vehicles and pedestrians.
 The officer directing traffic is usually a foot patrol officer or an auxiliary officer, though officers with vehicles may also direct traffic, parking their vehicles out of the way.
-Officers directing traffic typically wear high-visibility clothing to provide visibility and avoid being struck by traffic, ranging from brightly-colored uniforms (historically a white patrol cap or helmet with gloves) to neon-colored vests and coats with retroreflective strips.
+Officers directing traffic typically wear high-visibility clothing to provide visibility and avoid being struck by traffic, ranging from brightly colored uniforms (historically a white patrol cap or helmet with gloves) to neon-colored vests and coats with retroreflective strips.

-Though common worldwide before traffic signs and traffic lights became commonplace, traffic direction is now rare in places where traffic lights are the primary mode of traffic management, with directing traffic mostly limited to incidents where roadways are closed or obstructed, traffic is heavier than usual, or traffic lights are disabled, such as during a power outage.
-Traffic direction continues to be a mainstay in places where traffic lights and signs are not used or where traffic is so dense that directing traffic is more effective than relying on lights and signs alone.
+Though common worldwide before traffic signs and traffic lights became commonplace, traffic direction is now rare in places where traffic lights are the primary mode of traffic management, where it is mostly limited to incidents where roadways are closed or obstructed, traffic is heavier than usual, or traffic lights are disabled or otherwise unavailable, such as during a power outage or at the scene of a traffic collision.
+Traffic direction continues to be a mainstay in places where traffic lights and signs are not used, or where traffic is so dense that directing traffic is more effective than relying on lights and signs alone.